View Chemistry & Biochemistry Department website

 - Third Year:

 Core Curriculum requirements, CHEM 420, CHEM 425, PHYS 141, PHYS 142, BIOL 471.

 - Fourth Year:

 St. Mary’s Project, CHEM 451, electives.

-Geoffrey M. Bowers, Daniel T. Chase, Allan K. Hovland, Andrew S. Koch, Randolph K. Larsen, Pamela S. Mertz (Department Chair), Kelly Neilles, Amanda Schech, Troy Townsend
+Geoffrey M. Bowers, Ruth Bowers, Daniel T. Chase, Andrew S. Koch, Randolph K. Larsen, Pamela S. Mertz (Department Chair), Kelly Neiles, Shanen Sherrer, Troy Townsend